-The Company's labor pension reserve account balance in the Bank of Taiwan amounted to \$16,124 thousand as of December 31, 2019.
-The utilization of the labor pension fund assets including the asset allocation and the yield of the fund.
-Please refer to the website of Bureau of Labor Funds, Ministry of Labor.
+The Company's Bank of Taiwan labor pension reserve account balance amounted to 17,461 as of December 31, 2020.
+For information on the utilization of the labor pension fund assets, including the asset allocation and yield of the fund, please refer to the website of the Bureau of Labor Funds, Ministry of Labor.

-(b) The movement in fair value of the defined benefit obligations

-For the years ended December 31, 2019 and 2018, movements in the present value of the defined benefit obligations for the Company, were as follows:
+(b) Movements in present value of the defined benefit obligations The movements in the present value of the defined benefit obligations for the Company were as follows: